d12frosted/elpa-mirror/gnu/vertico-readme.txt

   explicit default value is specified and Vertico preselects the *first* candidate.
 In order to exit with the empty string, press `M-RET'.
-In the second case the explicit default value "" is specified and Vertico preselects the prompt, such that existing with the empty string is possible by pressing `RET' only.
+In the second case the explicit default value "" is specified and Vertico preselects the prompt, such that exiting with the empty string is possible by pressing `RET' only.